jumper149/blugon/README.md

 - `-c [dir]` or `--config [dir]` to specify configuration directory (default: `~/.config/blugon/`)
 - `-s` or `--simulation` to quickly simulate the configuration for the whole day

-## Install
-For Archlinux users I am maintaining an AUR-Package: https://aur.archlinux.org/packages/blugon/

-**Dependencies:**
-- `python`
-- `xorg-xgamma`
-I am planning to support other backends later on, but for now you have to use xorg-xgamma.

-If you are on Linux and want to install without package manager (please don't)  you can use:
-- `make`
-- `make install`

-Configuration is supposed to be done after installing.

-You can also use the script without installing it:
-  `/usr/bin/pyhon blugon`

 ## Configuration
 Examples for configurations can be found in `/usr/share/blugon/configs/`.